 I don't think the claim here is at all that contract teachers are better.
 But I think I'm very comfortable with the broad assessment that the contract teachers are no worse.
 And cost-adjusted, they're obviously a much better buy because you want to be thinking about how many more teachers you can hire as a result of that.

+What's your response, Amita?
+How do you see the evidence on the benefits and disadvantages?
 AC: I have analyzed the PASEC data from five different Francophone African countries and while I don’t find consistent evidence for or against contract teachers, I find that the context within which you ask this question is very important.
 In many of these contexts where teachers are often dealing with especially huge class sizes, we would expect if the schools were provided the additional support that, if nothing else, reduces the class size, there would be some beneficial results for the school.
 Studies that show this are therefore not surprising.
 So on those counts it would be fair to say that the evidence, while it may not be pointing to contract teachers being superior to regular teachers, does not seem to argue otherwise.

 I do want to again emphasize the importance of the context within which the studies are conducted and (that) our knowledge right now is not based on studies from a vast number of different contexts.